 Skip to main content

-Salted egg fried rice
+Salted egg fried rice (咸蛋黄炒饭)

 It is best to use cold, leftover rice since the starches in the grains harden when stored in the fridge, making it simpler to separate and cook in the wok.
 Sometimes I cook the rice the day before so that I can make fried rice for my breakfast the following morning.
 For ordinary rice, the proportion of rice to water is 1:1.
 Use rice that has chilled in the refrigerator for at least one night to avoid sticky rice.
 When stir-fried, freshly cooked rice becomes quite sticky.

 Let us get all the ingredients and get started on the delicious umami fried rice.
+Do you already feel full?

 INGREDIENTS